AdobeDocs/experience-manager-65.en/help/forms/using/texts-interactive-communications.md

 seo-title: Text in Interactive Communications
 description: Creating and editing text document fragments to be used in Interactive Communications - text is one of the four types of document fragments used to build Interactive Communications.
 The other three are conditions, lists, and layout fragments.
 seo-description: Creating and editing text document fragments to be used in Interactive Communications
-uuid: fdac3dd8-c6d0-418e-b969-fc791b7bd509
+uuid: b2188d34-14f9-4c4e-bbe0-a2e763ed2958
 topic-tags: interactive-communications
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/6.4/FORMS
-discoiquuid: f04050f8-42de-4ef0-b6ed-145d59bbffce
+discoiquuid: 7677327a-cc56-413b-b2e3-7b10d0d0319d
-docset: aem65

 ---

-# Texts in Interactive Communications{#texts-in-interactive-communications}
+# Texts in Interactive Communications {#texts-in-interactive-communications}

+Creating and editing text document fragments to be used in Interactive Communications - text is one of the four types of document fragments used to build Interactive Communications.
+The other three are conditions, lists, and layout fragments.

 ## Overview {#overview}